 Development settings (You have to select a set of settings the first time you run Visual Studio, but you can change the selection anytime.
 For more information, see Customizing Development Settings in Visual Studio.)

-Theme settings, on the Environment, General options page
+Theme and menu bar casing settings, on the Environment, General options page

 All settings on the Environment, Fonts and Colors options page

 All keyboard shortcuts, on the Environment, Keyboard options page

 All settings on the Environment, Tabs and Windows options page